cancellogic/lecturner/README.md

 ---

+## What it does

+Lecturner takes a PDF or text file and produces a narrated MP3, paragraph by paragraph:

+1. **Rip** — extract clean prose from a PDF via `pdf_rip.py` (pdfplumber), handling two-column layouts, dropping references and captions
+2. **Clean** — rewrite extracted prose for natural spoken delivery using Qwen3-4B via Crane
+3. **Speak** — synthesise each paragraph via Qwen3-TTS CustomVoice (Crane)
+4. **Validate** — transcribe each WAV with Whisper and check phoneme error rate; quarantine glitched chunks automatically
+5. **Merge** — concatenate paragraph WAVs with tuned silence gaps, transcode to MP3 via ffmpeg

+Drop a stack of PDFs in a folder and run overnight.
+Wake up with a playlist.
+Yes, it is a little slow.
+Note that adding files to the batch after a batch has started results in ignored the new files until the next batch run.
+---

 ## Quick Start
+**Before you begin you need**
+- **Windows**: MSVC build tools (Visual Studio Build Tools, C++ workload) + CUDA toolkit
+- **macOS**: `xcode-select --install`
+- **Linux**: `apt install build-essential libclang-dev` + CUDA toolkit if using GPU

 **1. Install system tools**
 - [Rust](https://rustup.rs)
 - [Python 3.8+](https://python.org)
 - [ffmpeg](https://ffmpeg.org) on PATH
 - `pip install pdfplumber`
+- You may need xcode or clang or gcc  for CUDA and building rust's Crane

 **2. Build Crane** (the inference engine — not mine to distribute)
 ```bash